Proposed laws would crack down on protesters who block roadways

 Minnesota protest bill gets its own protest

+The North Dakota bill comes amid contentious protests related to the proposed construction of the Dakota Access Pipeline, or DAPL.
+The pipeline, which would stretch south to Illinois, has largely been completed except for a hotly contested stretch near the Standing Rock Sioux tribe's reservation.
+President Donald Trump issued an executive order on Tuesday to advance the stalled project.

-Roadway protests are a hot topic in Minnesota, too.
+But roadway protests are a hot topic in Minnesota, too.

 There, a Republican-led House committee passed a measure Tuesday that would allow local governments to sue criminally convicted protesters for law enforcement costs.